matoous/dzxcz/content/books/staff_engineer.md

 ---
 title: "Staff Engineer"
-date: 2023-02-28
+date: 2023-02-11
 slug: staff_engineer
-draft: true
+draft: false
 author: "Will Larson"
 tags: ["engineering", "reading"]
 ---

+[Staff Engineer](https://staffeng.com/) is a concise look at leadership beyond the management track.
+The book was written by [Will Larson](https://lethain.com/) who worked at companies such as Stripe or Uber.
+In around 150 pages he summarizes his view on Staff+ engineering and the other half of the book contains interviews with engineers from other companies.
+While subjective, many of the points in the book seem to be the general consensus in the industry on what Staff+ engineering should look like.
+Some chapters contain more substance (e.g. _Work on What Matter_) while others seemed to me like re-iteration of what I would expect from engineers on any other level or even just decent human beings (_Get in the Room and Stay There_ in particular contains a few points that read to me as _don't be an duchebag_).

 ## Notes

-- When advancing through the career ladder the timeframe of initiatives get longer from weeks (sprints) to months or even years
+- When advancing through the career ladder the timeframe of initiatives get longer from weeks (sprints) to months or even years.
+- Shift from decision making and executing towards giving space to others and steering them in the right direction.
+- A lot of it is about networking and being friends with the right people or being in the right place at the right time.
+- Enging chapter also includes a few tips for managing and hiring staff engineers.

 ### Archetypes